pachyderm/pachyderm/doc/cookbook/tensorflow_gpu.md

 # Tensor Flow using GPUs

-Pachyderm has alpha support of using TensorFlow with GPUs.
+Pachyderm has alpha support for training TensorFlow models with GPUs.

-This recipe will guide you through how to deploy a pipeline on pachyderm that uses TensorFlow with GPU.
+This recipe will guide you through how to deploy a pipeline on pachyderm that uses TensorFlow with GPU resources.

-# Steps

 1) [Writing your pipeline](tensorflow_gpu.html#writing-your-pipeline)
 2) [Test locally (optional)](tensorflow_gpu.html#test-locally)